What is it?

-Open to all staff, our coaching scheme has helped over sixty members of staff from all departments and grades.
+Open to all staff, our coaching scheme has helped many members of staff from all departments and grades.
 Our team of twenty coaches - all York staff - have been externally accredited and undertake regular professional development.

 Coaching is a voluntary and confidential process in which a trained coach guides an individual to consider alternatives to their current situation and identify an outcome that they are committed to.

 It is one of the most powerful developmental approaches available to individuals and organisations.

 While the coach's focus will be on professional rather than personal development, coaches will often take a holistic view of a person to understand the context of their issues and understanding the important factors that will influence their mindset and motivation.